 Graduate School Application

-A non-refundable application fee of $50, payable by check, demand draft, money order, or credit card to Bradley University, must accompany the Graduate School Application.
+A non-refundable application fee of $50 may be paid by credit card while applying online.
 Applications will not be processed until the fee has been received.

 Applicants must provide a short admission essay on each of the following topics: